KuramaSyu/GoToHell/README.md

 - [ ] fetch streak in .then to be sure that result is already set
 - [ ] add option button for accessing the modal in a short way
 - [ ] fix "Seconds Plank" even though minutes or hours are used.
 Make own function for creating this string
+- [ ] UI: move number description always below number, move tab selection left next to the content, to get more space

 #### QoL